aergoio/aergolite/README.md

-<p align="right"><a href="README-zh.md">中文</a>&nbsp;&nbsp;&nbsp;<a href="README-pt.md">Português</a></p>
+<p align="right"><a href="README-zh.md">中文</a>&nbsp;&nbsp;&nbsp;<a href="README-pt.md">Português</a>&nbsp;&nbsp;&nbsp;<a href="README-ru.md">Русский</a>&nbsp;&nbsp;&nbsp;<a href="README-ja.md">日本語</a>&nbsp;&nbsp;&nbsp;<a href="README-ko.md">한국어</a></p>

 <p align="center"><img width="65%" src="https://user-images.githubusercontent.com/7624275/92685476-2390b800-f30e-11ea-9edc-980b0e66c0ad.png" alt="AergoLite"></p>

 <h1 align="center">Trustless SQLite Replication</h1>

-<blockquote align="center"><p><em>The easiest way to deploy a blockchain for relational data storage on your app or device</em></p></blockquote>

-AergoLite allows us to have a replicated SQLite database secured by a private and lightweight blockchain.
+AergoLite provides a replicated SQLite database secured by a private and lightweight blockchain.

 Each app has a local replica of the database.

 New database transactions are distributed to all the peers and once they reach a consensus on the order of execution all the nodes execute the transactions.
-As the order of execution of these transactions is the same, all the nodes have the same resulting database content.
+As the order of execution is the same, all the nodes have the same resulting database content.

 Apps can also write to the local database when they are off-line.
 The database transactions are stored on a local queue and sent to the network once the connectivity is reestablished.
-The application will read the new state of the database after the off-line modifications, and it can check if the off-line transactions were processed by the global consensus.
+The application will read the new state of the database with the off-line modifications, and it can check if the off-line transactions were processed by the global consensus.
 If rejected, the database will return to the previous state.

 AergoLite uses **special blockchain technology** focused on **resource constrained devices**.